Thank you for joining LEWAS Virtual Awards and Symposium! This page is your guide on how to successfully manage your virtual booth at our event!

 Please watch the video to see the features of the expo area.

-Please ensure that all exhibitors are registered and kindly share the names of those who will be moderating the booth with the organisers (First and Last Name).
+Please ensure that all exhibitors are registered before 11 October 2020 and kindly share the names of those who will be moderating the booth with the organisers (First and Last Name).
 The moderators will receive a separate email that will give them access to the back-end of the virtual booth.

 Step2.
 Setting up your booth.
 The intake form is mandatory to set-up your booth and should be filled before 11 October 2020, click here Event Sponsor/Partner Intake Form.

 Upon completion of the intake form we will conduct your one on one training.

 Step3.
 Plan your booth activities.
 As shared in the above list of features, you can live stream, pre-record a video or do both, or use Google Slides.
 Please share your schedule with the organizer ahead of time, click here for an example of schedule of activities.

 We recommend that exhibitors be available through-out the event, so that you can monitor the chat and opt to do live sessions (during breaks or networking sessions).